Analysis of Cork-Based Networking: Plot

 Annie (Alison Brie) gathers the group for the first Save Greendale committee, right before the midterms dance.
 She and Professor Hickey (Jonathan Banks) attempt to have a bulletin board installed, but are faced with Greendale's impenetrable bureaucracy.
 They attempt to set up a convoluted chain of quid pro quo deals with the head custodian (Nathan Fillion), the chief of IT (Paget Brewster), the head of parking (Robert Patrick), and the Dean (Jim Rash).
 Over the course of promising favors to each, Annie loses sight of their original purpose, until Hickey sets her straight and the scheme collapses.
 Eventually, Hickey donates his personal bulletin board and the Dean overrides the custodians' objections.

-Meanwhile, Jeff (Joel McHale), Shirley (Yvette Nicole Brown), Chang (Ken Jeong), and Prof. Duncan (John Oliver) set the decorations for the dance.
-Chang suggests the theme "Bear Down For Midterms", which the others do not understand but reluctantly agree too.
-After all of the declarations are finished, Neil (Charley Koontz) enters and reacts negatively to the theme, since it makes light of a gruesome bear attack at a little boy's birthday party in Wisconsin that was on the news earlier that day.
+Meanwhile, Jeff (Joel McHale), Shirley (Yvette Nicole Brown), Chang (Ken Jeong), and Duncan (John Oliver) set the decorations for the dance.
+Chang suggests the theme "Bear Down For Midterms", which the others do not understand but reluctantly agree to.
+After all of the decorations are finished, Neil (Charley Koontz) enters and reacts negatively to the theme, since it makes light of a gruesome bear attack at a little boy's birthday party in Wisconsin that was on the news earlier that day.
 Chang realizes that this was his subconscious inspiration for the theme.
 As a last resort, they change the bear theme to "Fat Dog For Midterms", insisting that the term "fat dog" is a real phrase which means to relax like a fat dog on a hot summer day.
+The group mention to Annie there is even an article on Wikipedia about it.
 However, their ruse is discovered by Garrett, causing pandemonium.

-Abed (Danny Pudi) spoils Britta's (Gillian Jacobs) recent favourite show, Bloodlines of Conquest, and in retaliation, she determines to spoil the books for him.
+Meanwhile, Abed (Danny Pudi) spoils Britta's (Gillian Jacobs) recent favorite show, Bloodlines of Conquest, and in retaliation, she determines to spoil the books for him.
 He foils her efforts by wearing ear protection.
 This catches the eye of a red-headed deaf girl (Katie Leclerc).
 After Abed shows interest in her, even becoming conversant in ASL in only a day, it is revealed that Britta has bribed her to spoil the ending of Bloodlines of Conquest in sign language.
 Abed is devastated and storms out, only to reencounter Rachel (Brie Larson) the coat check girl; he apologizes for never calling her and invites her to dinner.

 In the credits scene, Prof. Duncan tries to call Greendale Faculty Office Supplies for new staples, but accidentally directs himself to a military line and activates the "Arcadia Protocol".
 The sound of low-flying military jet aircraft is heard, and Duncan discovers that the staples were right in front of him.